-While the majority of SEAS students go abroad during the summer or January Term, semester-length programs remain a viable option.
-SEAS offers short study abroad programs, designed for engineering students and led by SEAS faculty, in Germany, Argentina, Guatemala, Panama and France.
-SEAS also offers numerous opportunities to engage in engineering service learning, primarily in Guatemala, Nicaragua, Panama and South Africa.
-Students interested in international engineering service may contact the SEAS International Programs office or the Engineering Students Without Borders (ESWB) student organization.
+While the majority of Engineering students go abroad during the summer or January Term, semester-length programs remain a viable option.
+The Engineering School offers short study abroad programs, designed for engineering students and led by Engineering faculty, in Germany, Argentina, Guatemala, Panama and France.
+The School also offers numerous opportunities to engage in engineering service learning, primarily in Guatemala, Nicaragua, Panama and South Africa.
+Students interested in international engineering service may contact the School of Engineering International Programs office or the Engineering Students Without Borders (ESWB) student organization.
 Students interested in research may consider a research exchange program, such as the one at the Shibaura Institute of Technology in Tokyo.

 If you have any questions or would simply like more information on international programs in engineering, please feel free to contact the program director at firstname.lastname@example.org.